Couple painting their living room.

 What is homeowners insurance and what does it cover?

-After investing in your home, it's important to have it insured properly.
-What are all the policy coverages, forms and exclusions?
+When protecting your most valuable investment it's important to know if your home is properly insured for your needs.
+What are the policy coverages, forms and exclusions?